mint-vernetzt/documentation/docs/community-platform/german-states-and-districts.md

 The exact requirements can be found in the [package.json](https://github.com/mint-vernetzt/state-data-prototype/blob/main/package.json).

 ## How to use this package in the context of the MINTvernetzt-Community-Platform
 For the MINTvernetzt-Community-Platform, the package was placed in the `prisma/scripts` folder in a stripped version.
-Files like the README.md and the package.json were removed since they are not needed in the context of a bigger project.
+Files like the `README.md` and the `package.json` were removed since they are not needed in the context of a bigger project.

-For using the project the command `make` was added to the package.json.
+For using the project the command `npm run make` was added to the package.json.
 It triggers the execution of the Makefile **(note: makefile needs to be installed for this to work)**.

 The Makefile contains the following steps:
 ``` Makefile